-- (1) No business shall be transacted at any general meeting unless a quorum is present. - (2)A quorum is: - (a) 5 members entitled to vote upon the business to be conducted at the meeting: - (b) one tenth of the total membership at the time, whichever is the greater. - (3) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - (4) The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date, time and place of the meeting. - (5) If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.
+- (1) No business shall be transacted at any general meeting unless a quorum is present. - (2) A guorum is: - (a) 15% of the total membership at the time, whichever is the greater. - (3) If: - (a) a quorum is not present within half an hour from the time appointed for the meeting; or - (b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - (4) The trustees must re-convene the meeting and must give at least seven clear days' notice of the re-convened meeting stating the date, time and place of the meeting. - (5) If no quorum is present at the re-convened meeting within fifteen minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.